benc-uk/dapr-store/README.md

 This repo is a monorepo, containing the source for several discreet but closely linked codebases, one for each component of the project, as described below.
 The ["Go Standard Project Layout"](https://github.com/golang-standards/project-layout) has been used.

-:warning: The project is still in the experimental stage, with a high rate of change - expect breaking changes

 # Architecture

 The following diagram shows all the components of the application and main interactions.
 It also highlights which Dapr API/feature (aka Dapr building block) is used and where.